albertwujj/albertwujj.github.io/_posts/2019-05-17-Towards-proving-the-infinite-potential-of-humans.md

 Not a second layer recursion.
 A second level recursion (choose among layers).
 Not a second level.
 A second floor (choose among levels).
 And thus you can create infinite novelty.
 And thus infinite energy.

-Eventually hit a dead end in human math, without immortality.
+Eventually we will hit a dead end in human math, without immortality.
 Who knows, maybe we're 1% of the way there?

-As you get faster and faster external pres literally cant touch you. its too slow
+As you get faster and faster external pressure cannot touch you.
+At worst it will slow you down and calm you a little.

 You don't try to bullshit theorize.
 You come up with new ideas and see where it all connects.
 Unless the math really helps people come up with better ideas, which im not so sure. you gotta test it on the real env, after all. the latest best ideas in ML have seemed extremely light on math.